Melbourne Youth Justice Centre: Riots

-The riot at the Melbourne Youth Justice Centre lasted 17 hours, ending peacefully at 6:45 pm.
+The riot at the Melbourne Youth Justice Centre lasted 17 hours, ending peacefully at 6:45 p.m.
 Over 40 inmates were involved, with property damage and fire alarms activated.
 Emergency services ensured no injuries, and all youths were accounted for.
-Following the incident, a “significant number” of inmates were temporarily transferred to an adult prison.
+Following the incident, a "significant number" of inmates were temporarily transferred to an adult prison.
 Victorian Minister for Families and Children, Jenny Mikakos, cited infrastructure issues, pledging redevelopment for enhanced security and safety measures.